intellicook/all-backends/README.md

 We use [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose) to manage the environment in both development and production.

 Before starting anything, you have to define the environment variables in the `.env` file.

-Please note some variables should match the ones in the other services.
+The `docker-compose.yml` uses the `.env` files in the respective services, then override those with the `.env.example` file in this repository.
+The most essential environment variables are already in the current `.env.example` file.

 You can copy the `.env.example` file and fill in the values.
 ```bash